turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 * **4:**
   * All functions strictly adhere to the Single Responsibility Principle (SRP) and are all 10 lines of code or less
+  * There are no nested if/else statements
   * When 'Filtering and Searching by Text' and 'Viewing Urgent ToDo Cards', to-dos that do not need to be shown on the DOM should be completely removed from the DOM, instead of only being hidden from view
 * **3:**
   * Application uses the Data Model exclusively to track changes to the ideas, and display of ideas happens after the Data Model has been updated
+  * There are no nested for loops
   * Functions are DRY and observe SRP - and most are around 10 lines of code or less
-  * There are no nested if/else statements
   * There are no global variables aside from query selectors and an array for your to-dos
   * Uses event delegation correctly on dynamic elements for deleting, checking tasks off, and marking a to-do urgent
   * Uses parameters and arguments to craft short and reusable functions.
 There are no parameters or arguments in functions that are unused.
 * **2:**
   * Data model is built to the specifications detailed in the spec sheet and is fully separated from the DOM.
 Example: There should not be any DOM manipulation in class files.
-  * Most console logs, debuggers and comments are removed from code before submitting.
+  * All console logs, debuggers and comments are removed from code before submitting.
 * **1:** Crafts JS according to the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5)

 ### Functional Expectations